-4.75 Much of the South East, including Horsham District, is designated as an 'area of serious water stress' by the Environment Agency, with demand for water exceeding supply.
+- 4.75 Much of the South East, including Horsham District, is designated as an 'area of serious water stress' by the Environment Agency, with demand for water exceeding supply.
 In the event that the requirement for development to be water neutral is no longer required, residential development should continue to be water efficient and will instead be required to meet the optional requirement as identified in Part G of the Building Regulations and be designed to utilise no more than 110 litres per person per day.
-This has been a requirement in Horsham District since the adoption of the Horsham District Planning Framework in 2015.

-4.76 To meet the legal requirements placed on us, any Neighbourhood Plan that is not yet made must be able to show that it will not have a negative impact on the protected sites in the Arun Valley.
+This has been a requirement in Horsham District since the adoption of the Horsham District Planning Framework in 2015. - 4.76 To meet the legal requirements placed on us, any Neighbourhood Plan that is not yet made must be able to show that it will not have a negative impact on the protected sites in the Arun Valley.
 Without considering Water Neutrality, any neighbourhood plan that reaches this late stage in the process would not meet the Basic Conditions.
-It should be noted further modifications made and agreed to Strategic Policy 9 in the HDLP as a result of the Local Plan Examination will be considered as the primary policy and should be considered as such when addressing issues relating to Water Neutrality.
 It follows: All development within the Pulborough Neighbourhood Plan area will need to demonstrate water neutrality through water efficient design and offsetting of any net additional water use of the development.
-Pulborough Neighbourhood Plan is fully supportive in the implementation of water neutrality policies which are in alignment with the Horsham District Local Plan (2023-2024) in order to protect the Arun Valley SAC/RAMSAR.
+Pulborough Neighbourhood Plan is fully supportive in the implementation of water neutrality policies All development proposals should be in conformity with Policy 16: Water Neutrality